pokreman06/frontendfinal/README.md

 - an Image generation ai: hook up the app to the image generator host locally
 - Make another screen for ai chatting but specifically for word creation purposes

+## Delivered
+man I shouldn't have put all the image stuff up at the front.
+- I got the account stuff worked on. (not necessarily styling still have a bit to go on that)
 ### Nov 12

 #### Estimates